 Type something to search...
-The main language of the target page of a link is identifiable when it differs from that of the original page
+Identify the primary language of a link’s destination when it differs from the current page

 Objectives